benzookapi/shopify-payments-app-sample/README.md

 shop/redact:  /webhookgdprshopdel

-# How to complete pending sessions
+# How to complete pending (or system error) sessions
 Use the following link.

 YOUR_APP_URL/pendingcomplete?shop=SHOPIFY_SHOP_DOMAIN&id=PAYMENT_ID&kind=(sale|authorization)&action=(resolve|reject)&code=(PROCESSING_ERROR|RISKY|AUTHENTICATION_REJECTED|...)&error=ERROR_MESSAGE_FOR_REJECT

+# TIPS
+If you input 500 or 400 or 404 or 405 to customer's first name (given_name) in the shipping address, the app responses that HTTP error status to Shopify's session request body which prevents all following steps.